 Add waterproof grease to the threads of the blade tension "T" handle and to the washer face that it meets before use.
-Proper blade tension is achieved when a 24mm socket is used on a torque wrench to tighten the "T" handle to 35 ft-lbs torque.
-See above right image.
+Proper blade tension is achieved when a 24mm socket is used on a torque wrench to tighten the "T" handle to 25 ft-lbs (34 N-m) torque.
+See below right image.